Waverly is the character we love to hate...or maybe the character we hate to love. It's tricky...much like Waverly herself.

 He had no inhibitions, and whatever ones he discovered I had he’d pry away from me like little treasures.
 He saw all those private aspects of me – and I mean not just my sexual private parts, but my darker side, my meanness, my pettiness, my self-loathing – all the things I kept hidden.
 So that with him I was completely naked, and when I was feeling the most vulnerable – when the wrong word would have sent me flying out the door forever – he always said the right thing at the right moment.
 (III.2.78)

 Like her mother, Lindo, Waverly is fiercely independent, stubborn, and capable of being very tricky.
-In the Episode of the Crabs (that would be the last chapter of Part III), it’s clear that Waverly, like her mother, demands the very best.
+It's clear that Waverly, like her mother, demands the very best.
 Waverly is, in a sense, Lindo’s selfish side unmitigated by filial duty or obligation.
-Yet she is capable of great love and affection, as evidenced by her relationship with Shoshana.
+But she's capable of great love and affection, as evidenced by her relationship with her daughter Shoshana.

 And Waverly—like all of the other daughters in The Joy Luck Club—has a strained relationship with her mom.
 Waverly likes to assert her independence to her mom and makes a show of not taking her mother’s advice by saying things like,